 Post-Foreclosure Evictions

-If you purchased property at foreclosure and need to evict occupants, California Code of Civil Procedure 1161a provides a specific process.
+If you purchased property at a foreclosure sale and need to evict the occupants, California Code of Civil Procedure 1161a provides a specific process with its own notice requirements.

 CCP 1161a foreclosure eviction guide →